Required DNS Records: MX, SPF, DKIM, DMARC

 - If you have no SPF record: Create a TXT record with

-v=spf1 include:spf.trekmail.net -all. - If you already have SPF: Edit your existing record to add our include.
+v=spf1 include:spf.trekmail.net -all. - If you already have SPF: Edit your existing record to add our include, and keep the terminator you already have.

 - Bad: Two separate TXT records.